anphetamina/GG-well-trade/README.md

 1. Put in the [H]ave panel the item you WANT
 2. Put in the [W]ant panel the item you HAVE
 3. To run press the Start button
-4. Stop to cancel the current search
+4. Press the Stop button to cancel the current search
+5. Double-click on a trade to open it

 If new items are added to the game please use the "Update items" function under the Menu and expect a new update.
 For newer versions please refer to my profiles or to the main reddit post.